x3n0cr4735/celi/README.md

 - **Job Description**: Manages a comprehensive list of user-defined job descriptions that guide how tasks are executed.
 - **Tools**: Provides mechanisms for CELI to interact with external systems and can be customized to suit specific use cases.

-### Customizable Extensions
+### Example Use Cases
+For practical applications and demonstrations, explore the `celi_framework.examples` package [here](https://github.com/x3n0cr4735/celi/tree/main/celi_framework/examples).

+### Creating Your Own Project Using CELI

-Users extend the CELI framework by defining their own job descriptions and tools (see Examples)[LINK HERE], which leverage and extend the functionalities of the core modules.
+Users extend the CELI framework by defining their own job descriptions and tools.
+These user-defined modules leverage and extend the functionalities of the core modules.
 This allows for a high degree of customization and tailoring to specific needs:

 - **User-Defined Job Descriptions**: Users can create unique job descriptions that specify detailed instructions and operational steps, ensuring that automated processes align closely with project requirements.
 - **Custom Tool Implementations**: Developers can implement custom tools by importing core modules and utilizing their functionalities.
 These tools can be adapted to integrate seamlessly with existing systems or to introduce new capabilities.

+For more detailed instructions see the Documentation [here](https://celi.readthedocs.io/en/latest/new_use_cases.html).

 ## What is CELI?